Sobel operator

 The Sobel operator, sometimes called the Sobel–Feldman operator or Sobel filter, is used in image processing and computer vision, particularly within edge detection algorithms where it creates an image emphasising edges.
-It is named after Irwin Sobel and Gary Feldman, colleagues at the Stanford Artificial Intelligence Laboratory (SAIL).
+It is named after Irwin Sobel and Gary M. Feldman, colleagues at the Stanford Artificial Intelligence Laboratory (SAIL).
 Sobel and Feldman presented the idea of an "Isotropic 3 × 3 Image Gradient Operator" at a talk at SAIL in 1968.
 Technically, it is a discrete differentiation operator, computing an approximation of the gradient of the image intensity function.
 At each point in the image, the result of the Sobel–Feldman operator is either the corresponding gradient vector or the norm of this vector.
 The Sobel–Feldman operator is based on convolving the image with a small, separable, and integer-valued filter in the horizontal and vertical directions and is therefore relatively inexpensive in terms of computations.
 On the other hand, the gradient approximation that it produces is relatively crude, in particular for high-frequency variations in the image.

 Formulation

 The operator uses two 3×3 kernels which are convolved with the original image to calculate approximations of the derivatives – one for horizontal changes, and one for vertical.
 If we define A as the source image, and Gx and Gy are two images which at each point contain the horizontal and vertical derivative approximations respectively, the computations are as follows:

 where $*$ here denotes the 2-dimensional signal processing convolution operation.

+In his text describing the origin of the operator, Sobel shows different signs for these kernels.
+He defined the operators as neighborhood masks (i.e. correlation kernels), and therefore are mirrored from what described here as convolution kernels.
+He also assumed the vertical axis increasing upwards instead of downwards as is common in image processing nowadays, and hence the vertical kernel is flipped.